diylogos/frontend/_includes/css/specificity.md

 - IDs should be reserved for JavaScript.
-Don’t use IDs for styles.
+Don't use IDs for styles.

   ```scss
   // Bad